Resource Theory of Non-absolute Separability: Distance-Based Non-absolute separability Measure

 which implies the monotonicity condition of \textbf{C-III} for all distance-based measures, satisfying \textbf{P-I} to \textbf{P-III}.
 As a consequence, we obtain that under free operations of NAS resource theory, the resource cannot rise.
 If we now reduce the mixture of global unitary operations to a single global unitary operation ($U$), i.e., $\Lambda(\rho) = U \rho U^{\dagger}$, we have $ \mathcal{N}^{\chi}(\rho) \geq \mathcal{N}^{\chi}(U \rho U^{\dagger}) = \mathcal{N}^{\chi}(\rho'). $ There exists also a unitary operator $U^{\dagger}$ for which we can write, $\rho = U^{\dagger} \rho' U = \Lambda'(\rho')$ which leads to $ \mathcal{N}^{\chi} (\rho') \geq \mathcal{N}^{\chi}(\rho). $ Therefore, it is only possible if and only if $ \mathcal{N}^{\chi}(\rho) = \mathcal{N}^{\chi}(U\rho U^\dagger)$.
-Hence, the monotonicity of NAS measure reduces to the equality if the mixture of global unitary operations is replaced by a single global unitary operation.
-It implies that \textit{the NAS measure of a resource state only depends on the eigenvalues of the state}, i.e., all the states having the same set of eigenvalues are equally resourceful. \\ \textbf{\textit{Convexity. }} We are now going to prove an important property, the convexity in its argument, of any valid NAS measure.\\ \textbf{Theorem 1.} Any valid measure of NAS, $\mathcal{N}^{\chi}(\rho)$ is a convex function of the states, i.e.,
+Hence, the monotonicity of the NAS measure reduces to the equality if the mixture of global unitary operations is replaced by a single global unitary operation.
+It implies that \textit{the NAS measure of a resource state only depends on the eigenvalues of the state}, i.e., all the states having the same set of eigenvalues are equally resourceful. \\ \textbf{\textit{Convexity. }} We are now going to prove an important property, the convexity in its argument, of a {\it good} NAS measure.\\ \textbf{Theorem 1.} Any $\mathcal{N}^{\chi}$ as defined in Definition 1, and equipped with specific distance measure $\chi$ having properties \textbf{P-I} to \textbf{P-III}, is a convex function of the states, i.e.,

-This means that the mixture of two resource states possess a less amount of resource than the sum of the individual ones. \begin{proof} Let $\rho_{1AS}^\ast$ and $\rho_{2AS}^\ast$ be the nearest AS states from $\rho_1$ and $\rho_2$ respectively.
+This means that the mixture of two resource states possesses a less amount of resource than the sum of the individual ones. \begin{proof} Let $\rho_{1AS}^\ast$ and $\rho_{2AS}^\ast$ be the nearest AS states from $\rho_1$ and $\rho_2$ respectively.
 From the joint convexity property of the distance measure \textbf{(P-III)}, it follows

+Thus the joint convexity property of a distance measure not only offers a valid but also a {\it good} NAS measure. \end{proof}